cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 ```

-We then restart the bridge again and reboot workers if necessary.
+We then restart the bridge again and boot up (or reboot) the workers.
 ```
 (ENV3) pi@red:$ cms bridge restart
 ```